Arijit-datascience/pytorch_cifar10/README.md

-# pytorch-cifar10-resnet
-CIFAR10 image recognition using ResNet architecture
+# Object Detection on CIFAR10 dataset using Pytorch